Table of Content

 HDMI CEC control is available but in a limited capacity.
 Most of the major audio codecs are supported however it doesn't look like it supports Dolby Atmos or DTS HD.

-The Google assistant works really well, it recognised my voice every time I used it and I found it to be reliable in every instance.
+The Google assistant works really well, it recognized my voice every time I used it and I found it to be reliable in every instance.

 The performance aspect of the Mi TV stick is a little controversial, yes the 'Free Tech' channel mentions the fire TV stick is faster but, the Android TV operating system is arguably much better than what the Fire TV has to offer and is a lot more flexible than the locked-down Amazon Fire Stick.